Alice Neel: Exhibitions

 In 2013, the first major presentation of the artist's watercolors and drawings, as Alice Neel: Intimate Relations, was on view at Nordiska Akvarellmuseet in Skärhamn, Sweden.

-In 2015, Xavier Hufkens began representing The Estate of Alice Neel.

 In 2016, the Ateneum, Helsinki presented Alice Neel: Painter of Modern Life, which later went to the Kunstmuseum Den Haag, The Hague, the Fondation Vincent van Gogh Arles, France, and, in 2018, the Deichtorhallen, Hamburg, Germany, from October 10, 2017, to January 14, 2018.

 In 2017, Hilton Als curated the exhibition "Alice Neel, Uptown" at the Victoria Miro Gallery in London (May 18 – July 29, 2017).

-In March 2021, a career-spanning retrospective of Neel's work opened at the Metropolitan Museum of Art.
+In 2021, a career-spanning retrospective of Neel's work opened at the Metropolitan Museum of Art.
 Titled "Alice Neel: People Come First", the exhibit featured more than 100 works and was the largest-ever show of Neel's work in New York and the first in two decades.

-In September 2021, Alice Neel: People Come First, a retrospective of her work, opened at the Guggenheim Bilbao on September 17 and ran through February 6, 2022.
-Subsequently, opened at de Young Museum on March 12, 2022, and ran through July 10, 2022.
+That same year, Alice Neel: People Come First, a retrospective of her work, opened at the Guggenheim Bilbao before travelling to de Young Museum in 2022.

-In 2023, Alice Neel: Hot Off The Griddle, the largest exhibition of her work to date in the UK, opened at The Barbican Centre Art Gallery in London running from 16 February until 21 May 2023.
+In 2023, Alice Neel: Hot Off The Griddle, the largest exhibition of her work to date in the UK, opened at The Barbican Centre Art Gallery in London.

 In 2024, Alice Neel: At Home, curated by Hilton Als, was the first major exhibition to focus on queer communities and those who were part of her circle, opened at David Zwirner Gallery.

+Alice Neel.
+I am the Century ran from the 31st of October 2025 to the 6th of April 2026 at the Pinacoteca Agnelli, Lingotto, Turin.